aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/create-onenote-doc-page-title/_index.md

 ```

 ### Step 5: Set Page Title Properties

-Here we **set OneNote page title** details – the title text, date, and time.
-Feel free to modify the strings to match your use case.
+Here we set the actual title text, creation date, and time.
+The `Title` object holds these values and will be linked to the page in the next step.

 ```java
 // Set page title properties